Identity theft is soaring; reduce your risk dramatically by simply freezing your credit files

 Don’t get confused and accidentally choose a lock or a fraud alert.
 You want a freeze.
 A lock may cost money and isn’t regulated.
 Freezes by law are free and must comply with federal law.

 Don’t have your phone on speaker.
 The services operate on voice recognition software.
-The credit bureaus’ computers often pick up background noise and may misinterpret sounds or may hang up on you.
+The credit bureaus’ computers often pick up background noise and may misinterpret sounds or may hang up on you halfway through.
+It’s happened to my relatives.

 If freezing your files by phone, make sure you’re in a private place, and strongly consider turning off Alexa or any other devices that listen to your voice.

-Don’t buy identity theft monitoring or any other service.
+Don’t buy identity theft monitoring or any other service while freezing your file.
 You don’t need a credit or debit card to freeze or thaw your file.
 If you get asked to enter payment information, you’ve gone down the wrong road.

 When asked to enter a date for the freeze to take effect, don’t enter today’s date.
 Generally, it won’t work unless you provide a date of tomorrow or later.
 If you make the request by phone or online, the credit bureau by law must freeze your file within one business day.